Our butter chicken recipe is an easy-to-make traditional Indian dish (murgh makhani) loaded with a zesty buttery flavor.

 The original version of butter chicken is made with marinated and grilled tandoori chicken.
 But our version is every bit as delicious and takes just about 30 minutes to prepare, making it perfect for busy weeknight dinners.

-If you love spicy Indian dishes, make sure to try our Chicken Tikka Masala recipe.
+If you love spicy Indian dishes, make sure to try our chicken tikka masala recipe.

 Start by gathering the ingredients needed to make our easy butter chicken recipe.
 In culinary terms, this is called the Mise en Place, which translates into “Everything in its Place.”

-Setting up your ingredients not only helps speed up the cooking process but also helps ensure you have all of the ingredients on hand to make the recipe.
+Setting up your ingredients not only helps speed up the cooking process but also ensures you have all the necessary ingredients on hand to make the recipe.

 How to Make Butter Chicken